zachalam/namevault/README.md

 ```

 ## Key Installation
-To accept payments & automatically generate new accounts you'll need to install your own keys.
+To accept payments & automatically generate new accounts you'll need to install your own keys. **At the very least, You must copy keys_ex.js to keys.js in order for the project to work.**

 ```
 cp nv-serverless/config/keys_ex.js nv-serverless/config/keys.js